top of page

 A 2-day summit and exhibition covering the full aerospace spectrum across the African continent, the event is being held at the Sandton Convention Centre in Gauteng, South Africa on 16 and 17th September 2024.
 The event is officially hosted by the Government of South Africa, the Ministry of Transport and led by SACAA.

-Under the theme Bridging Skies and Leveraging Growth, the summit will look ways to improve connectivity across the continent.
+With the theme Bridging Skies and Leveraging Growth, the summit will look at how to improve connectivity on the continent.
 Aaron Munetsi, AASA CEO, is a Panelist in the session: Putting it all together: where does Africa go from here^ Read more...

 01